wmde/LOSH-Frontend/README.md

 Run `yarn` or `yarn install` in the repostitory directory to install the dependencies.

-Use `yarn start` or `gatsby develop` if you have Gatsby installed globally.

-If the pre-commit hooks are not working correctly, run `yarn husky` to install the Git hooks.
+To start the server in development mode:

+Run `yarn server start`

+The start the client in development mode:

+Run `yarn client start`

 ### Testing

 #### Unit tests

-Run all tests using Jest
+Run all client tests using Jest

-`yarn test:unit`
+`yarn client test:unit`

 #### End to end

-Run `yarn test:e2e` to run the e2e tests with Cypress locally.
+Run `yarn client test:e2e` to run the e2e tests with Cypress locally.
-Or use `yarn test:e2e:ci` to run them in a pipeline or in a headless browser locally.
+Or use `yarn client test:e2e:ci` to run them in a pipeline or in a headless browser locally.

 ## Building